 Parking for the Devon River Valley Trail.

-There are a few different places to park for Devon’s River Valley Trail.
-Because I wanted to start with the Legs of Fire Stairs, I parked on River Drive not far off the Devonian Way Highway.
-See the map below for Google Maps directions.
-There were no other cars in this area, so I figured the trail was quiet.
-There’s also an outhouse beside the trailhead.
+There are a few different parking options for Devon’s River Valley Trail.
+I wanted to start with the Legs of Fire Stairs so I parked on River Drive not far off the Devonian Way Highway.
+You can use Google Maps directions for easy navigation.
+With no other cars next to the stairs, I figured the trail would be quiet.
+There was also an outhouse next to the trailhead.

-If you’d like to start from the other direction, there’s ample parking at the Voyageur Park parking lot next to the boat launch.
-This parking area can be accessed on Saskatchewan Avenue West.
+If you’d like to start from the other direction, find ample parking at the Voyageur Park Parking Lot next to the boat launch accessed on Saskatchewan Avenue West.

 • Save